top of page

 Mortgage Deposits Explained

-Are you looking to buy your first home, or considering upgrading to a larger one?
-It can be daunting thinking about the process of getting onto the property ladder, and many people have questions when it comes to mortgages - particularly around deposits.
+Are you looking to buy your first home?
+Or are you considering upgrading to a larger property?
+It can be particularly daunting thinking about the process of getting onto the property ladder, and many people have questions when it comes to mortgages - particularly around deposits.
 Rest assured that you do not necessarily need thousands of pounds saved up in order to make it happen: there are in fact zero deposit options available for those who wish to become homeowners.
 In this article, we will explain what house deposit requirements typically look like and offer advice as to how you can decide whether buying is right for you.

 What is a mortgage deposit and why is it required?